gbdk-2020/gbdk-2020/docs/pages/05_banking_mbcs.md

 2: For MBC1 some banks in it's range are unavailable.
 See pandocs for more details https://gbdev.io/pandocs/MBC1

 3: No licensed cartridge makes use of this option.
-Exact behaviour is unknown.
+Exact behavior is unknown.

 4: MBC3 with RAM size 64 KByte refers to MBC30, used only in Pocket Monsters Crystal Version for Japan.

+5: For MBC1 32 K SRAM is only available for ROM sizes <= 512 K.

+6: MBC2 uses integrated RAM with 512 x 4 bits, the upper 4 bits of each byte should be disregarded.

 ## Getting Bank Numbers